 While inside the old village there are various gift shops, alongside the fishing port there are fish taverns, restaurants and bars.
 Therefore, people have fine dining moments, enjoying the scenery of the picturesque fishing port.
 Also, the port is a great nightlife destination after dining time.
 The scene becomes more vivid because of the bars and clubs.

-Moreover, outskirts of Naoussa does not lack of natural beauty, since many marvelous beaches are in this bay such as Kolimbithres, Monastiri , Lageri , Agioi Anargyroi beach.
+Moreover, outskirts of Naoussa does not lack of natural beauty, since many marvelous beaches are in this bay such as Kolimpithres, Monastiri , Laggeri , Agioi Anargyroi beach.
 In any case, cosmopolitan or lonely, organised or not, beaches for all tastes spread around the bay.
 They can be reached on foot , by bus or by small boats from the fishing port.

 Due to the frequent bus routes, access to Naoussa is very easy .

-First of all, Parikia is the capital and the main port of the island.
+First of all, Parikia is the capital and the main port of Paros island.
 It is located on the western side of Paros and has 4,500 permanent inhabitants.

 Furthermore, Parikia is built according to the cycladic architecture.
 White and small houses with blue doors are very close to each other.
 Narrow streets surround them with multicolored flowers on the balconies.